 The Beornen are a secretive group who inhabit the woodlands surrounding Alton Towers.
 They have shunned modernity, choosing instead to practice ancient rituals worshipping the Earth and the natural world, selecting individuals to join The Chosen.

 Wicker Man gives Alton Towers guests the chance to join the Chosen Ones aboard one of The Beornen's works trains and journey into the group's mysterious world.
-En-route their path is lit with burning embers, before they encounter a spectacular flaming Wicker Man effigy which bursts into flames as the works train hurtles through the heart of the blazing sculpture.
-Perhaps only then will riders learn the whole truth about The Beornen and their ceremonies.
+En-route their path is lit with burning embers, before they encounter a spectacular flaming Wicker Man effigy which bursts into flames as the train hurtles through the heart of the blazing sculpture.
+Perhaps then riders will learn their real role in the ancient Wicker Man ritual.

 The rollercoaster has been heavily marketed by Alton Towers as the world's first rollercoaster to combine fire and wood.
 While this may not be strictly true (Joris en de Draak at Efteling, Wodan at Europa Park and Apocalypse at Six Flags Magic Mountain are all wooden rollercoasters featuring fire effects), Wicker Man does feature fire and simulated fire effects as one of the most prominent features of the ride, with the spectacular Wicker Man effigy appearing to burn up in a blazing inferno as trains pass through.